 Homeschooling Home Raided in Germany

-The two older Wunderlich children stand outside the government school they
+The two older Wunderlich children stand outside the government school they are forced to attend |

 “I looked through a window and saw many people, police, and special agents, all armed.
 They told me they wanted to come in to speak with me.
 I tried to ask questions, but within seconds, three police officers brought a battering ram and were about to break the door in, so I opened it."